jsuarez-dev/PicShare-project/README.md

 ### class 16
 In this class we study middleware and we created one to redirect to "update profile" if the profile of the user has't completed.

+### class 17
+In this class we create the form to update the profile of the user using django forms.